epistemehealth/about-source/content/policy/peer-review-guidelines.md

 5. Maintain the confidentiality and integrity of the peer review process
 6. Declare any conflicts of interest, including collaboration or competition with the paper's authors within the last 3 years

-In most cases, we [expect](https://publons.com/blog/its-not-the-size-that-matters/) peer reviewers to spend around 3-5 hours reviewing a manuscript and that review length will be something in the order of 3-500 words.
 The amount of time spent and length of review will naturally vary based on the manuscript at hand.
+Previous reports indicate that, *on average*, reviewers [spend 5-10 hours](https://web.archive.org/web/20200103111547/http://publishingresearchconsortium.com/index.php/prc-documents/prc-research-projects/57-prc-peer-review-survey-2015/file) and write around [300-500 words](https://publons.com/blog/its-not-the-size-that-matters/).

 ## Peer Review Format